paket-tv/paket-docs/source/includes/_security.md

 - **Forced HTTPS**: Connections are strictly enforced over HTTPS at `https://api.paket.tv/v1`
 - **TLS/SSL**: X.509 server certificates to validate server requests are authenticated as Paket Media, Inc.
 - **Basic Auth**: Basic authentication required for all API requests with unique Client username and rollable secret keys
+- **HMAC-SHA256 payload signing**: Required for making API requests
 - **IP Whitelisting**: Restrict access to API requests to your server IP addresses designated at the Client level
 - **Encryption-at-rest**: All data stored is encrypted-at-rest

 ## Signing API Requests

-In addition to Basic Authentication and IP whitelisting, Paket supports optional **HMAC-SHA256 payload signing** to ensure the integrity and authenticity of the request body.
-This feature is recommended for clients who want to protect against tampering or replay attacks at the payload level.
+The Paket API requires **HMAC-SHA256 payload signing** to ensure the integrity and authenticity of the request body.
+This feature helps protect against tampering or replay attacks at the payload level.

 ### How It Works

 Each API client uses its existing secret key (provided with the client credentials) to compute an HMAC signature of the request payload.
-Paket will verify the signature if present, but does not require it unless enforced at the client level.

 When a signed request is received, Paket will:

 - Verify the signature matches the body and timestamp using the shared secret key.
 - Ensure the request timestamp is within a 5-minute tolerance window.
 - Log the signature status for audit and observability purposes.

-If the headers are not present, the request is still accepted (unless signing is explicitly required for that client).

 ### Headers To Include